Top 5 home office setup ideas for remote workers

 This can be an inexpensive solution if the understairs area is already open.
 All you will need is an office desk, table, shelving, or cupboards.

-It can cost a little more if you have to knock down the wall dividing your understairs cupboard from the living room.
-It will be a worthwhile decision in the end.
+It may cost a little more to knock down the wall dividing your understairs cupboard from the living room, but it will ultimately be worthwhile.

 Brightening up your understairs office with a fresh lick of paint and an attractive picture will make a difference.
 This will create a work area you can call your own.